Central idea: Contrition. Doctrine: The act of contrition. Practical application: Acts of contrition.

 - To confess my sins—Mortal sins must be confessed as soon as possible according to kind and number.
 Venial sins and even imperfections that lead to sins may be confessed as well.

 - Do penance—I promise to do the (usually) small penance the priest imposes on me.
-The difference between the offence of sin and the penance imposed is incommensurate, which underlines the goodness and mercy of God.
+The difference between the offense of sin and the penance imposed is incommensurate, which underlines the goodness and mercy of God.
 I also live the seasons and days of penance in the liturgical year (CCC 1428) and undertake other forms of interior and exterior penance (CCC 1427-1439).

 - And to amend my life—Firm purpose of amendment is necessary for forgiveness.
 My intention is to never do again what I am sorry for.
 The fact that I may do it again doesn’t negate my intention.
 Neither does the knowledge that I am very likely to do it again due to my weakness.